Swords & Mindfulness: Delegate – Imitate – Be Patient

 Eleonora: No, never, we haven’t yet had the chance, but I would definitely like to.

 We’re huge fans of Peter Johnsson’s work, as we mentioned several times.
-His understanding of the medieval design principles were an epiphany when we started.
+His understanding of medieval design principles was an epiphany when we started.
 Following his example and work, I don’t feel comfortable affirming that the sword would be made after “our own ideas”.
-Because as Mr. Johnsson demonstrated, designing and crafting a sword can only pass through the observation of nature and its rules.
+Because as Mr Johnsson demonstrated, designing and crafting a sword can only pass through the observation of nature and its rules.
 Humanity has deciphered some of those rules and has created a rational system through geometry and math: we’re nothing else than readers and imitators and we must live with that in mind in order to find our path.

 Q27.
 Does current legislation regulate the “sword market” in some way?
 Is it part of the arms market?